The Geography of Open Source Software: Evidence from GitHub: Analysis and Results

 \rowcolors{2}{gray!25}{white}

-A more appropriate ranking of national activity in OSS would take into account both the population of each country and its level of economic development.
-We report the top fifty countries by OSS contributors per 100k inhabitants in the appendix (see Table \ref{tab:countries_per_100k}).
-In Figure \ref{fig:econ_vs_oss} we present the relationship between income per capita, sourced from the World Bank \cite{WB:2019}, and the number of active OSS developers per million inhabitants, both on logarithmic scales.
-We exclude countries with a population of less than one million people (for the sake of visualization).
+A more interesting ranking of national activity in OSS would take into account both the population of each country and its level of economic development.
+In Figure \ref{fig:econ_vs_oss} we present the relationship between income per capita, sourced from the World Bank, and the number of active OSS developers per million inhabitants, both on logarithmic scales.
+We exclude countries with a population of less than one million people for the sake of visualization.
 The regression fit explains roughly two-thirds of the variance among all countries, but only 40\% for countries with an income per capita of at least \$10,000.
 Countries above the regression line have more OSS developers per capita than expected for their level of economic development, while those below have less.
 Ukraine, Belarus, Namibia, Brazil, Bulgaria, and Estonia have more OSS activity than expected, while oil-rich states like Qatar, Kuwait, and Saudi Arabia are OSS laggards.

 What explains these residuals?
-The ability and decision to contribute to OSS projects is likely a complex and multifaceted process \cite{gerosa2021shifting}, but we can compare the relative importance of various environmental factors in a regression framework.
+The ability and decision to contribute to OSS projects is likely a complex and multifaceted process \cite{gerosa2021shifting}, but we can compare the relative importance of various structural factors in a regression framework.
 Beyond the broad economic development of a country, measured by income per capita, internet penetration \cite{ITU2019} likely plays an important role.
 The UN's Human Development Index (HDI) offers a broad measure of social development, including access to education and health services - likely important upstream factors facilitating OSS contributions \cite{hdi2019human}.

 \rowcolors{2}{white}{white}